kayble289/alx-system_engineering-devops/0x00-shell_basics/README.md

-Change working directory to home directory
+list directory content in a long format